 Once I had enough time with the animals, I took my sweet time to explore rest of the areas.
 There were many trails within the sanctuary.
 Although those trails were not leading towards any specific attraction, they announced soothingness.
 I spent some time of my own pondering there.

 The sky turned grey when I got out of the sanctuary.
 My next destination was Khumulwng Park.
+Khumulwng is a town in the West Tripura district and you will find this park adjacent to the town hall of Khumulwng.
 This is a popular attraction for the local people, specially they love to go there with family for a picnic.
-It’s surrounded by lakes.
+It’s surrounded by artificial lakes in three sides.
 The word Khumulwng means “valley of flowers”.
 Although it was not particularly a valley of flowers, it was well planned, clean and quiet.

 As soon as I reached there, it started drizzling.
 It didn’t deter me from exploring around.
 After 10 minutes or so, the rain became heavy, and I had to take a position inside a shade.
 The rain kept falling for eternity and did not leave much time for me to explore it further.